zerofai/sample-app/namegen/go_Dockerfile/README.md

-# This is the same as the python version, but in go lang
+# This is a namegen app that need to connect to a mariadb DB, the name of the table is names, and the DB info is retrieve via env var

 To run without build
 ```